scottaw66/scottwillsey/src/content/posts/astro-templates-json.md

 }
 ```

-You can see very little work of rendering the items is done in `uses.astro`.
-Instead, it relies on a `UsesItem` component which is imported from `UsesItem.astro`.
-The current item is passed as a prop to the component, which then renders the item detail view.
-Here’s `UsesItem.astro` in its entirety:
+Very little of the work of rendering the items is done in `uses.astro`.
+Instead, it relies on the `UsesItem` component which it imports from `UsesItem.astro`.
+The current item in the map loop is passed as a prop to the component, which then renders the item detail view.
+Here’s my `UsesItem.astro` component in its entirety, and half of it is CSS:

 ```astro title="UsesItem.astro"
 ---